 Each reviewed imagery file was processed using Sound Metric’s proprietary software ARISFish (v2.6.3 – v2.8.0).
 First, raw image files were background subtracted, which removed static objects from the image so that only objects in motion are shown.
-Then, an echogram was created, which transformed the image into a graph of distance (y-axis) and time (x-axis), so that objects in motion appeared as white “tracks.”
-The echogram enabled the data reviewer to quickly navigate to parts of the image file that contained objects that could be migrating fish.
+Then, an echogram was created, transforming the image into a graph of distance (y-axis) and time (x-axis) so that objects in motion appeared as white “tracks.”
+The echogram enabled the data reviewer to quickly navigate to parts of the image file that contained objects that may be migrating fish.
 These tracks were then manually viewed alongside the raw image file to determine if the object was a fish to be further investigated.